How’d you get started in sustainability?

 Can you tell us more about your work with Northwest Arkansas Equality?

 NWA Equality is a great non-profit organization that provides education, resources, and support services to the LGBTQ+ community in the Northwest Arkansas region.
 I sit on the all-volunteer board of directors, helping to improve our programs, pursue grant funding, and bolster advocacy efforts for more inclusive legislation.
 I’m also an HIV tester and counselor, certified by the Arkansas Department of Health—we offer free and confidential HIV testing to the community, helping clients make plans to reduce risky practices and increasing awareness of resources available to them.
 Additionally, we lead the annual PRIDE celebration—the largest in the state!
-Last year we had to go virtual due to COVID, but this year, we’ve received the green light to have a parade (with social-distancing precautions taken, of course), which is so timely considering several recent anti-trans bills that have passed in the Arkansas legislature.
-It’s so essential for the community to be able to gather, be visible, and show support for one another and opposition to hate and bigotry.
+Whether virtual or in-person, it’s so essential for the community to be able to gather, be visible, and show support for one another and opposition to hate and bigotry.

 How can our Hive community show support for the LGBTQIA+ community this month and every month?